mikekestemont/potter/README.md

 # J.K.
 Rowling's Harry Potter Series
 ## Using Digital Humanities to Venture into the Realm of Fantasy

-*By Mike Kestemont and Vanessa Joosen*
+*By Mike Kestemont, Vanessa Joosen and Dirk van Hulle*

 ### Series